Looking for the best petrol lawn mower available? We bring you the most popular petrol models and list the benefits of owning a powerful mower.

 Have a good look at the mowers available and keep your grass in tip-top condition.

-Now – what is the best petrol lawn mower that best suits your garden?
+Now – what is the best petrol lawn mower that suits your garden?

 Showcased below are a variety of well-known brands all offering good quality mowers at some of the best prices around.